FredrikBakken/spam-filter-demo/README.md

 ```
 [
     {
-        "message": "Free entry in 2 a wkly comp to win FA Cup final tkts 21st May 2005",
+        "Message": "Free entry in 2 a wkly comp to win FA Cup final tkts 21st May 2005",
         "Spam": true,
-        "Confidence (Spam)": "56.01%"
+        "Confidence": "56.01%"
     },
     {
-        "message": "Hi man, I was wondering if we can meet tomorrow.",
+        "Message": "Hi man, I was wondering if we can meet tomorrow.",
         "Spam": false,
-        "Confidence (Spam)": "0.00%"
+        "Confidence": "0.00%"
     }
 ]
 ```